 Visiting the Forbidden City

-We didn’t do a tour which probably would have been a lot more informative than trying to do this on your own.
-I belive there are audio guides available as well, which are useful if you want to know more about what buildings were used for and who used them.
+We didn’t do a tour, which probably would have been a lot more informative than trying to do this on your own.
+I believe there are audio guides available as well, which are useful if you want to know more about what buildings were used for and who used them.

 I will admit that the Forbidden City is overwhelming.
 The sheer size of the place is impressive.
-The intricate details in design are so captivating, you can literally stay there for hours just looking around you.
-You are, after all, walking on the paths walked by emperors of centuries gone by.
+The intricate details in design are so captivating; you can literally stay there for hours just looking around you.
+After all, you are walking on the paths walked by emperors of centuries gone by.
 I don’t know about you, but that is so cool.

 I noticed that there are no massive gardens here, so common in European design of royal residences.
-However, the Imperial Gardens, quite impressive in their own right, are found closer to the living quarters of the emperors.
+However, the Imperial Gardens, quite impressive in their own right, are closer to the living quarters of the emperors.
 Definitely worth checking out even just to enjoy a quick break.

 Bringing it together

 The Forbidden City is located in the heart of Beijing.
-It has beaten strong for centuries, no matter who’s ruled over it.
+It has beaten strong for centuries, no matter who ruled over it.
 As much as the city is changing, this part of it remains the same.
-It’s a fascinating throwback to a different time and for me, a totally different culture.
-Vistiting the Forbidden City is definitely an example of that.
+It’s a fascinating throwback to a different time and for me, a very different culture.
+Visiting the Forbidden City is definitely an example of that.